 Investing is about choices.
 The choices you make reveal who you are as an investor.
 This is called your investor profile.
-To discover your profile, ask yourself these four questions:
+Your investor profile may change over time, so it is good to revisit your investment choice from time to time.